-When playing The Great Houdini Escape Room, The Roosevelt Escape Room, or The Edison Escape Room a group of colleagues must work together, communicate, and collaborate in order to solve the mysteries of the room and discover the secret way out.
+When playing The Great Houdini Escape Room, The Roosevelt Escape Room, or The Edison Escape Room a group of colleagues must work together in order to solve the mysteries of the room and discover the secret way out.
 It’s challenging – but a lot of fun.

 ESCAPE THE PALACE

-Escape the Palace is puzzle hunt game designed for large groups of 30 or more players!
-This game takes place inside different areas of the Palace of Fine Arts.
+Escape the Palace is puzzle hunt game designed for large groups of 30 or more players available inside the Palace of Fine Arts.

-The group will be split into smaller teams of 5 to 7 players that will solve puzzles, use special decoding machines, and try to escape first.
+Your group will be split into smaller teams of 5 to 7 players that will solve various puzzles to try to escape first.
 This is a great team building activity that comes with a healthy dose of competition.
-Participants will feel challenged, but will have a lot of fun working their way through the game!
+You will feel challenged, but have a lot of fun working through the game!

 Escape the Palace can be set up as a stand alone game or as part of a larger event at the Palace of Fine Arts.
 This game is subject to the availability of the venue and is booked by request.
 For more information click here.

 You can reserve escape rooms by clicking any of the booking buttons on the website.
-For questions or scheduling assistance, please contact us at email@example.com and we will do our best to accommodate your needs!
+For questions or scheduling assistance, please contact us at firstname.lastname@example.org and we will do our best to accommodate your needs!

 Enjoyed by clients such as